Lesson one: Punnet squares.

 The same phenomenon has been observed in Snapdragon flowers (Antirrhinum spp)

-Task Q) What would be the phenotype, and the genotype for a pink snapdragon or marvel of peru flower?
+Task Q) What would be the phenotype, and the genotype for the three snapdragon flowers above?

 Sex-Linkage – a further complication